isomerpages/singapore-customs-old/_strategic-goods-permit-and-reg-req/08i3-intangible-transfer-of-technology-itt.md

 ## Applying for an ITT Bulk Permit

 You may also apply for an ITT Bulk Permit for the intangible transfer of technology.
-More information on the application requirements for Bulk Permits  [here](/businesses/09-customs-schemes-licences-framework/09q-strategic-trade-scheme.md).
+More information on the [application requirements](/businesses/09-customs-schemes-licences-framework/09q-strategic-trade-scheme) for Bulk Permits.